-A Bray-Curtis similarity index was used to compare the degree of similarity in the plankton (i.e., zooplankton and phytoplankton) community between treatment and control sites and the epilimnion (0.5 m) and hypolimnion (9.0 m) depths (Figure 20).
-Plankton communities generally displayed a high level of similarity between treatment and control sites; mean Bray-Curtis similarity between treatment and control sites was 74.5 in the epilimnion and 77.0 in the hypolimnion.
-Community similarity did decrease to ~65.0 between treatment and control sites in both the epilimnion and hypolimnion in April 2015 before increasing again in May 2015 (Figure 18A).
-Community similarity was significantly higher (t-test; P< 0.05) between epilimnion and hypolimnion of the control sites (mean 7.3) compared to the treatment sites (mean 65.7).
+A Bray-Curtis similarity index was used to compare the degree of similarity in the plankton (i.e. zooplankton and phytoplankton) community between treatment and control sites and the epilimnion (0.5 m) and hypolimnion (9.0 m) depths (Figure 19).
+Plankton communities generally displayed a high level of similarity between treatment and control sites; mean Bray-Curits similarity between treatment and control sites in bray-Curits similarity between treatment and control sites in both the epilimnion and hypolimnion in April 2015 before increasing again in May 2015 (Figure 17A).
+Community similarity was significantly higher (t-test; P<0.05) between epilimnion and hypolimnion of the control sites (mean 7.3) compared to the treatment sites (mean 65.7).
 Changes in community composition at the zooplankton and phytoplankton level were similar to those observed at the combined community level; the results are presented in Appendix 2.

-Figure 20.
+Figure 19.
 Bray-Curtis similarity index comparisons for A) epilimnion and hypolimnion depths between treatment and control sites, and B) control and treatment sites between epilimnion and hypolimnion depths.